Plataforma Solar de Almería

-The Solar Platform of Almería (PSA) is the largest concentrating solar technology research, development and test centre in Europe, situated in the Province of Almería, Spain in Tabernas.
+The Solar Platform of Almería (PSA) is the largest concentrating solar technology research, development and test centre in Europe (beside Fort-Romeu, France), situated in the Province of Almería, Spain in Tabernas.

 History

 The PSA was founded in 1981 by the IEA – International Energy Agency.
 Since 1987 it has belonged to Spain through the Centro de Investigaciones Energéticas, Medioambientales y Tecnológicas (CIEMAT), a public research organization of the Government of Spain.
 PSA has been a European Large Installation Facility since 1990 and belongs to the selected group (created in 2014) of Spanish singular scientific and technical infrastructures (ICTS, its Spanish acronym).

 Testing

 Over 20,000 m^{2} of mirrors are installed on a 400000 m2 site.
 There are several techniques tested under practical conditions, mainly solar thermal power plants.
 Hydrosol-2 is a solar power tower and a set of heliostats to collect the solar thermal energy.